dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ObjectDetection-Onnx/README.md

 }
 ```

 Whereas the **WPF** desktop app creates a single `PredictionEngine` and caches locally to be used for each frame prediction.
+And the key point to clarify is that the calling code that instantiates the `PredictionEngine` is responsible for handling the caching (as compared to the `PredictionEnginePool`).

 ```csharp
 public PredictionEngine<ImageInputData, ImageObjectPrediction> GetMlNetPredictionEngine()